davinerd/dhis2-tools-dab/README.md

 For more detailed information on the container types, please read the [container types document](docs/container_types.md).

-For details on the added funtionalities to the service scripts, please refer to the [service scripts document](docs/service_scripts.md).
+For details on the added functionalities to the service scripts, please refer to the [service scripts document](docs/service_scripts.md).

 ## Install
 If this is the first time you are setting up dhis2-tools-dab, very few has changed from the original installation guide.